Packed Dirt, Churchgoing, A Dying Cat, A Traded Car: Theme

 Literary critic Arthur Mizener remarks on the thematic unity of the story:

-With respect to the “Churchgoing” section, Updike suggests that secular ceremonies in America provide rituals that “impose at least a provisional order” that were formerly provided by religious traditions that was fading in his generation.Macnaughton, 1982 p.7: “...We in America need ceremonies…”quoted from Michael Novak article.
+With respect to the “Churchgoing” section, Updike suggests that secular ceremonies in America provide rituals that “impose at least a provisional order” that were formerly provided by religious traditions that was fading in his generation.
 The good order that the narrator draws from church services is shaken in the vignette “A Dying Cat.”
-Critic William H. Pritchard writes: “[S]ometimes the thematic nugget...is almost too visible as with the section “A Dying Cat,” a slight incident in which David...comes across a dying cat to which he ministers, but who's dying body admonishes him to ‘Run on home.’
+Critic William H. Pritchard writes: “[S]ometimes the thematic nugget...is almost too visible as with the section “A Dying Cat,” a slight incident in which David...comes across a dying cat to which he ministers, but whose dying body admonishes him to ‘Run on home.’
 It feels a shade rigged.”

 Updike provides the trigger that introduces the central theme of the story in the vignette “A Traded Car.”
 Biographer Adam Begley writes: “[A] highly charged flirtation with another woman sparks a religious crisis not dissimilar to the one he suffered the first time he appeared as Updike’s alter ego, as a teenager in “Pigeon Feathers.”

 “A Traded Car”, draws an equivalence between trading in the family automobile and the passing of the narrator's father.
 Literary critic Richard H. Rupp, praising Updike's style, cites the last paragraph from the story in full:

 Commenting on “the longest and most impressive of the sections” of the story, “A Traded Car”, Pritchard writes: